fxrobin/functional-switch/README.md

 ## Introduction

-A Switch/Case converted into functional Java 8 style.
+A Switch/Case converted into functional programming with Java.
+(JDK 8 and after).

 The original blog article is available only in French here : https://www.fxjavadevblog.fr/functional-switch/